BenjaminChern/NixieTubeClock/README.md

 ```

 # Animation
 This is the animation I decided to use when the clock changes time.
-Of course you could change it but this is what I liked best.
+I think it looks quite nice.
 <p align="left">
   <img src="https://user-images.githubusercontent.com/61395558/213849102-415ec1cc-c5eb-4e2e-aff2-a5eab86c4bec.gif" width=60% height=50%">
 </p>

 # Future Works
 Currently I am working on building a self playing piano.
 I am finished with the research phase and have recently ordered parts for my newest project.
-Be on the lookout for a new Github project in the near future.
+As of 11/08/23, I am finished with the project and am currently writing the documentation.

 # Credits